Fisheries and Land Resources

 Public Reminders for the Forest Fire Season

-EXTREME within a region, all Permits to Burn for that region are suspended and
+EXTREME for a region, all Permits to Burn for that region are suspended and

 open or outdoor fires are not permitted.

-- It is the responsibility of the public to know what the Fire Hazard Rating is before lighting fires.
-Residents can check out the provincial Fire Hazard Map to learn more about the fire hazard rating for their region of the province.
+- It is the responsibility of the public to know what the Fire Hazard rating is before lighting fires.
+Residents can check the

 - Open or Outdoor Fires - During the forest fire season a person may light a fire on forest land or within 300 metres of forest land without a